Overview of Travel Plan

 The UNO bus company is wholly owned by the University of Hertfordshire and offers a network of bus routes across Hertfordshire, North London and South Bedfordshire linking the University with major towns and transport routes to help alleviate the amount of car traffic on the roads.

-Every five years, an update is provided through a commuter survey to both Hertfordshire County Council and Welwyn Hatfield Borough Council, with the latest survey circulated in April 2015.
-The targets were last updated in 2013, covering the period 2013/2018, and require the University to continue to work towards reducing the number of its employees and students travelling alone by car to work/study to 60% and 20% respectively.
+Every five years, an update is provided through a commuter survey to both Hertfordshire County Council and Welwyn Hatfield Borough Council, with the latest survey circulated in April 2018.
+The targets were last updated in 2018, covering the period 2018/2023, and require the University to continue to work towards reducing the number of its employees and students travelling alone by car to work/study to 60% and 20% respectively.

-In relation to staff, there has been a decrease in staff travelling alone by car from 82% in 2002 to 68% in 2015.
-For students, a decrease was recorded from 38% in 2002 to 18% in 2015.
+In relation to staff, there has been a decrease in staff travelling alone by car from 82% in 2002 to 71% in 2018.
+For students, a decrease was recorded from 38% in 2002 to 20% in 2018.

-The survey undertaken had a 22% response rate from staff and 5% from students.
+The survey undertaken had a 35% response rate from staff and 5% from students.
 A target of limiting the number of residents bringing their car to campus to 7% is also now included from 2013.

 Programmes of work undertaken

 As part of the Travel Plan a package of measures/interventions have been implemented and continue to be developed.
-These include
+These include:

-- To support the increases observed in cycling at the University, over 1,300 new covered mixed use (bicycles, Scooters and motorbike shelters) are being installed at the new College Lane Halls of Residence.
+- To support the increases observed in cycling at the University, over 1,300 new covered mixed use (bicycles, Scooters and motorbike) shelters are being installed at the new College Lane Halls of Residence.